Jacques Bordeneuve

 Jacques Bordeneuve (28 August 1908 Sainte-Livrade-sur-Lot – 31 January 1981 Neuilly-sur-Seine) was a French politician.
 He served as the state secretary for art and literature and as a senator.

+Biography

+Orphaned at a very young age, Jacques Bordeneuve was raised by his uncle.
+He attended the Georges-Leygues Middle School in Villeneuve-sur-Lot, then studied law at the universities of Paris and Toulouse.

+He was admitted to the bar at the Agen Court of Appeals in 1937.